 Reports of millions of accounts being wrongly opened emerged in 2016.
 And more recent problems have come to light about unnecessary fees being imposed on some mortgages, and a “computer glitch” that led to hundreds of people facing foreclosure.

-And yet — Wells Fargo still ranked as the second-most popular U.S. mortgage lender in both 2017 and 2018, according to the Consumer Financial Protection Bureau.
+And yet — Wells Fargo was the most popular U.S. mortgage lender in 2019, according to the Consumer Financial Protection Bureau.

 So clearly, the company is getting things right for many homeowners.